zbunde/intro_to_canvas/readme.md

             rowLength = fib(rowNumber);

-            // use our drawRow function to print each individual block, for each row.
+            // use our drawRow function to print each individual pixel, for each row.

            drawRow(rowNumber, rowLength, "orange");